Funagata Station

 Funagata Station (舟形駅, Funagata-eki) is a railway station located in the town of Funagata, Yamagata Prefecture, Japan, operated by the East Japan Railway Company (JR East).

 Lines

 Funagata Station is served by the Ōu Main Line, and is located 140.3 rail kilometers from the terminus of the line at Fukushima Station.

 Station layout

 The station has two opposed side platforms connected by a footbridge.
-The station is attended, and the station building is also the town's Tourism and Local Products Promotion Center.
+The station is staffed, and the station building also serves as the town's Tourism and Local Products Promotion Center.

 Platforms

 History

 Funagata Station opened on July 21, 1902.
-The station was absorbed into the JR East network upon the privatization of the JNR on April 1, 1987.
+The station was absorbed into the JR East network upon the privatization of JNR on April 1, 1987.
 A new station building was completed in March 1993.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 86 passengers daily (boarding passengers only).